sbargach/player-queue-service/README.md

 - `PrefetchCount`, `MaxRetryAttempts`, `RetryDelaySeconds`, `PublishConfirmTimeoutSeconds`

 All required fields are validated on host startup, and the worker stops if message processing or channel stability is compromised to preserve delivery.

+### Matchmaking

+The consumer uses a lightweight in-memory matcher to group players by region/mode.
+Defaults live under `Matchmaking` in `appsettings*.json`:

+- `TeamSize`: number of players required to form a match (default 2).
+- `MaxSkillDelta`: maximum allowed skill rating spread within a match.
+- `MaxQueueSeconds`: players waiting longer than this are dropped before matching.

+When a match forms, a telemetry event is emitted and queue wait durations are recorded per player.